Saint-Laurent-du-Maroni: References in popular culture

-Somerset Maugham's short-story, "A Man with a Conscience" is set in St. Laurent de Maroni.
-As Maugham describes the town:
+Somerset Maugham wrote stories set in St. Laurent de Maroni at the time of the French penal settlement of Guiana.
+In his short story "A Man with a Conscience" Maugham describes the town:

-“St Laurent de Maroni is a pretty little place.
+"St Laurent de Maroni is a pretty little place.
 It is neat and clean.
 It has an Hotel de Ville and a Palais de Justice of which many a town in France would be proud.
 The streets are wide, and the fine trees that border them give a grateful shade.
 The houses look as though they had just had a coat of paint.
 Many of them nestle in little gardens, and in the gardens are palm trees and flame of the forest; cannas flaunt their bright colours and crotons their variety; the bougainvilleas, purple or red, riot profusely, and the elegant hibiscus offers its gorgeous flowers with a negligence that seems almost affected.
 St Laurent de Maroni is the centre of the French penal settlement of Guiana, and a hundred yards from the quay at which you land is the great gateway of the prison camp.
 These pretty little houses in their tropical gardens are the residence of the prison officials, and if the streets are neat and clean it is because there is no lack of convicts to keep them so."

 Maugham's short story "An Official Position" is also set in Saint-Laurent-du-Maroni.
 Both stories first appeared in book form in the collection The Mixture as Before (1940).
 In 1936 Maugham visited the place himself; his notes, including material that was used in both stories, was later published in A Writer's Notebook (1949).
 This is how he described the executions in his notes: